Important SaaS Metrics You Should Track

 14. Average Revenue per Account

 Some subscribers contribute more monthly revenue than others.
-You can use this SaaS metric to understand the average revenue contributed by a subscriber on a monthly basis.
+You can use this SaaS metric to understand the average revenue contributed by a subscriber every month.
 The metric is calculated by dividing MRR by the number of active subscribers per month.

 15. Support Tickets Raised